claytose/CS312Minecraft/README.md

 6. Record the AWS Access Key and the AWS Secret key.
 7. Type `aws configure` into the terminal.
    - Fill out "AWS Access Key ID" and "AWS Secret Access Key" with keys recorded from AWS Academy.
-   - Type "us-west-2" for "Default region name" for Oregon
+   - Type "us-west-2" for "Default region name" to set default location to Oregon.
-   - Click "Enter" for "Default output format"
+   - Click "Enter" for "Default output format."

 ---